kadehar/cion/README.md

 # CiOn
 CiOn (means - Cinema Online) is an application that makes watching movies on Android easier. <br>
 CiOn supports two themes - Light and Dark.
-You can toggle it in your smartphone settings.
+You can toggle it in your smartphone settings. <br>

+Languages and tools used in this project:
+* Kotlin as a main programming language
+* Koin as a Dependency Injection framework
+* Retrofit as an HTTP-client
+* GSON as a JSON to DTO converter
+* Coroutines for a multithreading
+* Cicerone as a screens' navigation
+* Glide for an image loading
+* ExoPlayer for a video player

 ## Screens
 ### Main Screen